luisotaviopp/bingo_probability_c/README.md

 # bingo_probability_c

-Generate the bingo cards, calculate match and round-winning probability based on how many times a single number repeats within the cards.
+Generates the bingo cards, calculates match and round-winning probability based on how many times a single number repeats within the cards.

 Open terminal: